-Building and Responsible Construction Practices: All the hardwood that is used for construction in the village is from fallen trees and the houses in PachaMama are built below the ridge line, so as not to dominate the peaks but to integrate into the forest.
-The evolution of the village goes hand in hand with the principle of conservation and respect to nature.
+All of the hardwood that is used for construction in the village is from fallen trees.
+The houses in PachaMama are built below the ridge line, so as not to dominate the peaks but to integrate into the forest.
+The evolution of the eco-village goes hand in hand with the principles of conservation and respect for nature.